boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 I was about to call it a day at this point when a colleague David https://github.com/dbaggerman raised a very interesting PR which promised to improve performance even more.
 He implemented something I should have considered a long time ago, bit-masks.

 Thats right bit-masks.
 How in the heck of all thats holy did I forget bit-masks.
 The only explanation I can come up with is that for day to day programming I have needed bit-masks exactly 0 times.
-My day job is usually writing web API's where the network is my biggest bottleneck.
-That said I still should have considered this, and frankly I am a little ashamed that I did not.
+My day job is usually writing web API's where the network is by far the largest bottleneck.
+That said I still should have considered this, and frankly I am a little ashamed I did not.

-His use of bit-marks as a bloom filter was an especially neat application of them though.
+His use of bit-marks as a bloom filter was an especially neat application though.

 A few PR fixes later and boom another performance gain.
 It also allowed me to simplify the code considerably further.
 I swapped over all the checks that were working against the first byte for bit-marks, and suddenly one of the most expensive methods I added `shouldProcess` was optimized away.